 WHAT I USE: I no longer use supplements, instead, I eat 1-1/2 cups full-fat Greek yogurt for my calcium needs, eat salmon and tuna two-three times a week for Omega-3 and Vitamin D, a 1/4 cup of almonds, daily, for my snacks and also for essential fatty acids, vitamin E, and magnesium.
 A serving of sauerkraut or kosher dill pickles provides a full dose of vitamin C, all of the B vitamins, and essential amino acids, especially lysine and methionine.
 Miso soup with sea vegetables more than makes up for a multivitamin.
 Finally, I make sure to fill up on colorful salads, and dinner features colorful vegetables as well.

 Go for a walk—it won’t actually burn huge amounts of calories, but it *does* pay dividends in joy and flexibility.

-WHAT I USE: I have friends who swear by FitBit, but I’m not fond of things on my wrists.
-I just walk for an hour every day.
+WHAT I USE: I have a FitBit Flex2 on a chain around my neck.
+I walk about an hour every day.
 If I’m feeling wimpy, I break things up into 15-minute increments.
-I also have Tai Chi and yoga DVDs, and an exercise cycle for rainy days.
+I also do slow and easy yoga every morning to stay bendy.